Nangolo Mbumba: President of Namibia (2024–2025)

 Nangolo Mbumba became acting president of Namibia when President Hage Geingob traveled to the United States for cancer treatment on 24 January 2024.
 Mbumba announced the passing of Dr. Geingob in the early hours of 4 February.
 He was sworn in about 15 hours after Geingob's death on 4 February 2024 by Chief Justice Peter Shivute at the State House in Windhoek and appointed Deputy Prime Minister Netumbo Nandi-Ndaitwah to be his successor as Vice President.
 She was fielded by Geingob as the SWAPO presidential candidate for the 2024 Namibian general election, as his successor.
 Mbumba pledged to finish Geingob's term, which would expire on 21 March 2025, adding: "I am not going to be around for the elections.
 So don't panic."
-Mbumba was the Chief Mourner during the passing of Dr Hage Geingob and served that title once again when the Father of the Namibian Nation, Dr Sam Nujoma passed away on the 9th of February 2025.
+Mbumba was the Chief Mourner during the passing of Dr Hage Geingob and served that title once again when the Father of the Namibian Nation, Dr Sam Nujoma died on the 9th of February 2025.